TiendaNube/api-docs/resources/transaction.md

 ### PUT /orders/{*order_id*}/transactions/{*transaction_id*}

 Update the status of a Transaction.
-Only the status field can be updated.
+This is the only field that can be updated and must respect the [FSM](Transaction-Status) of the transaction.

 #### Request